Chaiwat05128/FE25F1/README.md

 ---

-### 🚗 Drive and Power Train
+## 🚗 Drive and Power Train

-#### **Chihai Motor 25-370K**
+### **Chihai Motor 25-370K**

 <p align="center">
   <img width="600" height="600" alt="Motor12V 980RPM" src="https://github.com/user-attachments/assets/9bd6fa35-99c0-4764-aa84-4913e5cc0cb3" />

-SPG20HP-20K is also well-known as GM25 motor, a small-size geared motor coupled with a 20:1 gearbox that is able to produce 225mN.m torque with 980 RPM (no load).
-It is a DC geared motor, ideal for building small-sized mobile robots for sumo, small automation models, and of course other applications too.
-With the standard size and variety of gear ratios, users can always change the motor without changing the existing robot design.
+The SPG20HP-20K, also well-known as the GM25 motor, is a compact DC geared motor paired with a 20:1 gearbox.
+It can deliver up to 225 mN·m torque with a no-load speed of 980 RPM, making it highly suitable for small-sized mobile robots, sumo robots, and other automation projects.
+With its standard size and availability of different gear ratios, the motor can be easily swapped without requiring modifications to the robot’s design.

-The rated voltage is 12V.
-Lower voltage might not have enough torque to drive the wheel or mechanism; higher voltage will provide higher torque and higher speed, but it will shorten the life of the motor.
-You may need the 10A Sumo Robot Controller to control this motor
+The rated operating voltage of this motor is 12V.
+Running it at a lower voltage may result in insufficient torque to drive wheels or mechanisms effectively, while using a higher voltage can increase torque and speed but may also reduce the overall lifespan of the motor.

+Before selecting this motor, our team initially used the LEGO™ Power Functions Large Motor as the main driving motor.
+However, during testing we encountered a major issue: when reducing the speed, the motor did not provide enough torque to reliably move the robot.
+This limitation made it unsuitable for our competition requirements.
+As a solution, we switched to the Chihai Motor 25-370K, which offers both the torque and reliability necessary to ensure stable movement and performance throughout the WRO Future Engineers 2025 challenge.

 **Specification**
 - High Power